nadethoughts/Aetheria/The Cracked Granite/Session Notes/Session 01 Planning.md

 - Dagger's Sheath - A Dwarven Colony to the south of the [[Stonefang Mountains]]
 	- Appears to have gone silent
 	- Not sure what has happened, but don't want to cause alarm.
-It is hard enough to work with the [[Ironhold - Isolationists]] when things are going well.
+It is hard enough to work with the [[Isolationists]] when things are going well.
 -  Investigate what happened.
 Maybe they are just so busy that they lost track of time...

 **Roleplay Tips:**